omaroskars/redux_compact/README.md

 In order to use Redux Compact you must `dispatch` an action that extends a `CompactAction`.

 All compact actions must implement the `reduce` method which is the reducer for the action.
 The reduce method has direct access to instance variables, dispatch function and the store state.
-The method accepts a `RequestStatus` as parameter to keep track of asynchronous state.

 **Keep in mind**